Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Detection Results

-To understand how well ML-based AD work in detecting real-world DDoS attacks.
-We train and validate an autoencoder model for each of our 5 VIPs using the training, threshold, validation, and test datasets (\autoref{tab:data_sum}) as described in \autoref{sec:md_ddos_det}.
-Our final models for SR1VP1 and SR2VP1 use tuned hyperparameters values (mini-batch sizes 64 and 32, learning rates about $2\times10^{-5}$ and $10^{-5}$, drop-out ratio both 10\% and weight decay about $10^{-6}$ and $2\times10^{-6}$).
-Our final models for the remaining 3 VIPs use initial hyperparamter values from \autoref{sec:md_ddos_det}.
+To understand how well ML-based AD works in detecting real-world DDoS attacks, we train and validate an autoencoder model for each of our 5 VIPs as described in \autoref{sec:md_ddos_det}.
+We summarize hyperparameters values for our final models in \autoref{tab:final_para_val} where models for SR1VP1 and SR2VP1 use tuned hyperparameters values and models for other 3 VIPs use initial hyperparamter values from \autoref{sec:md_ddos_det}.

-With trained and validated models, we report detection accuracy on test datasets in \autoref{sec:rlt_test_accu} and examine false positive rates in \autoref{sec:rlt_det_test_FP}.
-In \autoref{sec:rlt_det_by_anorm}, we evaluate our models on all extracted malicious flows (recall the test datasets contain only half extracted malicious flows), and we interpret \emph{why} our models detect some malicious flows but miss others in \autoref{sec:rlt_det_int}.
+With trained and validated models, we report detection accuracy on test datasets in \autoref{sec:rlt_test_accu} and examine false positives in \autoref{sec:rlt_det_test_FP}.
+In \autoref{sec:rlt_det_by_anorm}, we evaluate our models on all malicious flows (recalling test datasets only contain half of total malicious flows) and interpret \emph{why} our models detect some malicious flows but miss others in \autoref{sec:rlt_det_int}.